olivia Personal Health Record Privacy Policy

 For purposes of this Policy, the following definitions shall apply:

-• “Consumer Health Data” means Personal Information that is linked or reasonably linkable to a consumer and that identifies the consumer's past, present, or future physical or mental health status.
-It includes any information that is regulated as “consumer health data” under Washington’s My Health My Data Act and similar health privacy laws in effect in other jurisdictions.
+- “Consumer Health Data” means Personal Information that is linked or reasonably linkable to a consumer and that identifies the consumer's past, present, or future physical or mental health status.
+It includes any information that is regulated as “Consumer Health Data” under Washington’s My Health My Data Act, Nevada’s Health Data Privacy Act, and similar health privacy laws in effect in other jurisdictions.

-• “Personal Information” means information that identifies or is reasonably capable of being associated or linked, directly or indirectly, with a particular consumer.
+- “Personal Information” means information that identifies or is reasonably capable of being associated or linked, directly or indirectly, with a particular consumer.
 “Personal Information” does not include non-identified information or information that is reported in the aggregate (provided that such aggregated information is not identifiable to a natural person).
+To the extent that we process deidentified data, we will maintain and use the data in deidentified form and will not attempt to reidentify the data unless permitted by applicable law.
+Deidentified data that is reidentified and otherwise qualifies as Consumer Health Data is subject to this Policy.

 Collection of Consumer Health Data